RaphaelCouronne/Benchmark_RF-LR_OpenML/README.md

     -v /myComputerPath/:/myContainerPath/ link a volume from your computer to your container VM, so that you can for example open your R project shadoko/docker_benchmark_RF-LR:version1  refers to the docker image you want to create a container from

-Here you should link your docker container with a folder containing the GitHub project.
+The GitHub code is already included in the Docker image.
+You can also link your docker container with a folder containing the GitHub project.
 Note : for windows OS syntax is different, and the User Public is recommended for rights issues /c/Users/Public/MyFolder:/home/rstudio/Project